 Donor-advised funds have been growing in popularity among philanthropists and it’s easy to understand why.

 Contributions to these funds allow people to create charitable accounts and receive an immediate tax deduction.
-DAFs are relatively simple to set up and their management is outsourced to an institution, such as a community foundation, Jewish federation or commercial sponsor like Fidelity and Vanguard.
+DAFs are relatively simple to set up and their management is outsourced to an institution, such as a community foundation (such as Jewish Communal Fund), Jewish federation or commercial sponsor like Fidelity and Vanguard.

 Besides the tax deduction, donors can also avoid capital gains taxes if a gift is property that has appreciated in value.
 For donors concerned about inheritance taxes, their gift reduces the size of an estate by the value of the asset.
 DAFs are also considered by the IRS to be public charities and won’t be subject to the 2 percent excise tax private foundations must pay on net investment income.